rakh1234/Udacity-programming-for-DataScience3-Nanodegree/README.md

 Github commands Project.

 ### Description
-adding github commands such as add, push and etc. to make changes on the documentation and commit these changes.
+adding github commands, to make changes on the documentation and commit these changes.

 ### Files used
 - git-commands-documentation.pds